johdah/PodR_Web/README.md

   Symfony2 DOES NOT work with the module libapache2-mod-php5filter.
 In order to solve this problem, you have to uninstall libapache2-mod-php5filter.
 AFter you do that, you have to install libapache2-mod-php5
 - Can't access app_dev.php (not on localhost)
   Add your IP to line #14 in app_dev.php
+- Blank page in app.dev often mean the cache is not working.
+Remove and add the app/cache folder and set the permissions to 777.